linkerd/website/linkerd.io/content/2-edge/tasks/configuring-rate-limiting.md

 ```

 Now we can apply the `HTTPLocalRateLimitPolicy` resource pointing to that
 `Server`.
-For now, we'll constraint ourselves to just setting a limit of 4 RPS
+For now, we'll just set a limit of 4 RPS per identity:
-per identity:

 ```yaml
 kubectl apply -f - <<EOF